-(Rewrites throughout after Trump appearance, adds worker's
+(Rewrites throughout after Trump appearance, adds worker's comments and other reaction)

 By Nick Carey and Andy Sullivan

 ELKHART, Ind./WASHINGTON, Dec 1 (Reuters) - As President-elect Donald Trump received a warm welcome in Indianapolis on Thursday for helping to preserve 1,000 manufacturing jobs, embattled workers elsewhere in the state said that his work had just begun.